AnytimeDetailing/free-site-generator/README.md

 ## Support

 Can't figure something out?
 Need help uploading it to the internet?
 Need a customization coded?
-I am available for a reasonable hourly rate, you can reach me via [facebook](https://www.facebook.com/shawnbrooker) or github.
+I am available for a reasonable hourly rate, you can reach me via github, [facebook](https://www.facebook.com/shawnbrooker), or [instagram](https://www.instagram.com/shawn.brooker/)